sumkit/sumkit.github.io/kumo/README.txt

 kumo can be used from Firefox or Google Chrome on your computer or Google Chrome on your smartphone.
 This website is acessible according to WAVE standards and compatible with a screen reader (i.e. Apple's VoiceOver).

 I think I can still improve the functionality for a screen reader.
-I was not able to sort the emails by date since GMail's library is asynchronous.

 Sources:
 http://oridomi.com/